Best Earrings for Newly Pierced Ears

 6. Best Earring for Each Ear Piercing

-• Helix piercings: You will likely start with a stud in your helix piercing.
+• Helix piercings: You will likely start with a stud in your Helix piercing.
 The advantage here is they are better for healing than jewelry like hoops.
 There is less pressure placed on the edges of the hole and it allows tissue to fill in the space between the stud and your ear.
 The downside is that piercing studs are often plain in appearance.

-• Conch piercings: Consider a flat-backed stud for the conch piercing, as these can be prone to irritation, especially in the early stages of healing.
+• Conch piercings: Consider a flat-backed stud for the Conch piercing, as these can be prone to irritation, especially in the early stages of healing.

-• Industrial piercings: Over-sized barbells work well in industrial piercings to accommodate swelling, and the balls will be less likely to snag.
+• Industrial piercings: Over-sized barbells work well in Industrial piercings to accommodate swelling, and the balls will be less likely to snag.

 • Tragus piercing: Flat-backed studs, or labret earrings, are ideal for piercings like the tragus, as they are less prone to agitate this thick cartilage piercing.